kraghavan/simpleExpressApp/README.md

 # Simple api server app using Expressjs 4
 <p> This is a simple JS server app using express npm package.
 It returns different outputs for the GET endpoint based on different header values.
-This projects is for knowledge sharing and learning purposes.
+This project is for knowledge sharing and learning purposes.
 Feel free to clone it and modify.</p>

 Clone or Download code and run the following steps.